Alib234/Standing-Spot/README.md

 # Standing-Spot

-Standing Spot mod for Rimworld
+<p>Standing Spot mod for Rimworld</p>
+just pretend they're standing and that they don't clip into walls a bit